The Global Indian Sunday, June 28 2026

 Founded in 2001 by KR Sridhar, Bloom Energy worked in stealth mode before coming out in 2010.
 Headquartered in San Jose, California, the company manufactures solid oxide fuel cells that produce electricity on site.
 It raised more than $1 billion in venture capital funding before going public in 2018.
 Its fuel cells are subsidized by government incentive programs for green energy.

-Born in Tamil Nadu, Sridhar graduated in mechanical engineering from NIT, Tiruchirapalli 39 years back before moving to the US for his MS in nuclear engineering and PhD in mechanical engineering from the University of Illinois Urbana-Champaign.
+Born in Tamil Nadu, the Indian-American founder KR Sridhar graduated in mechanical engineering from NIT, Tiruchirapalli 39 years back before moving to the US for his MS in nuclear engineering and PhD in mechanical engineering from the University of Illinois Urbana-Champaign.
 He founded Bloom with the aim to make clean, reliable energy affordable for everyone.
 He initially led a project to build a device for NASA using solar power and water from Mars to produce oxygen.
 When it was canceled, he worked on reversing the process to use oxygen and hydrogen to produce electricity instead.
 On his website, Sridhar writes, “The growing demand for essential electricity and the knowledge that the climate cannot sustain the status quo requires that we rethink how to shape this transforming global marketplace.”

 • RELATED READ: Meet the startups that are giving wings to India’s private space dreams